quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/qcalendar-month.md

 that calendar, and the native calendar adapter controls month boundaries, outside-day state, and previous/next month navigation.

-This example switches between Islamic Civil (Hijri) and Indian National (Saka) calendar adapters.
+This example switches between Islamic Civil (Hijri), Indian National (Saka), and Hebrew calendar adapters.
 The first native day appears in the first visible week, and outside days are disabled against the native month instead of the Gregorian month.

 <MarkdownExample title="Calendar Adapters" file="MonthCalendarAdapter"/>